gaspar-m-brogueira-alpt/doc_egp_generator/README.md

 ## Introduction
 The EGP Doc Generator is a tool that automatically analyses the source code of a RESTful API, extracts information about endpoints, parameters, and responses, and generates detailed documentation in the OpenAPI format.
 The generated documentation can be displayed using Swagger UI.

-## Context
-This project was developed during a GitHub Copilot Hackathon, where participants collaborated to create innovative tools and solutions using GitHub Copilot.

 ## Project Structure
 ```mermaid